-For first help, a special website provides all information necessary in Ukrainian and Russian.
-Here there are also links to mobility, using the German Railway System, and accommodation.
+A special website provides all the necessary information in Ukrainian and Russian.
+There are also links to mobility, using the German Railway System, and accommodation.
 This website also provides links to relevant public authorities.

-Handbook Germany, on a dedicated page to persons displaced from Ukraine, provides legal and practical information on job permits, residence permits, public help, childcare, studies and accommodation.
+Handbook Germany, a dedicated page to persons displaced from Ukraine, provides legal and practical information on job permits, residence permits, public help, childcare, studies and accommodation.

-The relevant institutions of industry, commerce and employers have initiated a program Wirtschaft Hilft providing help for temporary integration into the German labour market.
+The relevant institutions of industry, commerce and employers have initiated a program called Wirtschaft Hilft.
+It provides help for temporary integration into the German labour market.